FutureIgnite/Laptop_Registration_Project/README.md

 >   - actively collaborating and explaining what you understand most</br>

 > [!NOTE]
-> Merging pull requests before it is reviewed is **not** allowed
+> Merging pull requests before it is reviewed is **not** allowed.
-> Every commit message should atleast explain what you have done exactly
+> Make sure that your commit message is explaining what you have done exactly</br>
-    - commit message should not be too long not too short
+>   - commit message should not be too long nor too short
-    - commit message should not be ambiguous
+>   - commit message should not be ambiguous